 In addition to skiing and snowboarding, Vail offers plenty to do for visitors of all ages.
 Adventure Ridge is a unique mountain-top activity centre that comes alive after dark, with lift-served snow tubing, kid-sized snowmobiles, bungee trampolines and ski biking.
 Dogsledding and hot-air ballooning are both popular Vail Valley family excursions, and the on-mountain Walking Mountains Science Center offers numerous free activities, including moonlight family snowshoe tours and nocturnal wildlife viewing sessions.
 You can also take to the ice together at public skating rinks in both Vail Village and Lionshead.

 There are so many things to do year-round in Vail that locals often say, “I came for the winter but stayed for the summer.”
 With several of Colorado’s “Fourteeners”—peaks at 14,000 feet (4,267 metres) and higher—located nearby, some of the most popular warm-weather activities are road and mountain biking, hiking and water sports such as whitewater rafting, kayaking, scenic floats and fly-fishing.
-Timberline Tours is Vail’s leading river rafting outfitter, while Trailwise Guides leads hikes and mountain bike tours.
-Vail Sports rents quality road and mountain bikes, and Gore Creek Fly Fisherman, the valley’s oldest fly-fishing shop, has been guiding anglers for more than three decades.
+Timberline Tours is Vail’s leading river rafting outfitter, while Paragon Guides leads hikes and mountain bike tours.
+Gorsuch rents quality road and mountain bikes, and Vail Valley Angler, the valley’s oldest fly-fishing shop, has been guiding anglers for more than three decades.

 There are several great golf courses in the Vail Valley, but Red Sky Ranch and Golf Club is simply the best mountain golf facility in the United States, with two courses – one by Tom Fazio, one by Greg Norman – that have been lauded by Golf Digest and Travel + Leisure.
 Each offers a completely unique experience, but both promise breathtaking views at every turn and are certified Audubon Cooperative Sanctuaries.
 Red Sky Ranch is a private club, but guests of Four Seasons Resort and Residences Vail are given access to each course on alternating days.